pheus/netbox-aci-plugin/docs/features/tenants.md

     - Default: `false`
 - **Proxy-ARP enabled**: a boolean field, whether proxy ARP is enabled for the EPG.
     - Default: `false`
 - **Comments**: a text field for additional notes.
 - **Tags**: a list of NetBox tags.

+## uSeg Endpoint Group

+An *uSeg Endpoint Group* (uSeg EPG) is a named collection of endpoints (network-connected devices) based on attributes for micro segmentation (uSeg).
+The EPG needs to be contained in an Application Profile and be linked to a Bridge Domain. uSeg Endpoint Groups consist of one or more associated *uSeg Network Attributes* defining the attributes segmenting one or more endpoints.

+The *ACIUSegEndpointGroup* model has the following fields:

+*Required fields*:

+- **Name**: represents the uSeg Endpoint Group name in the ACI.
+- **ACI Application Profile**: indicates the Application Profile that contains this uSeg Endpoint Group.
+- **ACI Bridge Domain**: links the associated Bridge Domain.

+*Optional fields*:

+- **Name alias**: a name alias in the ACI for the uSeg Endpoint Group.
+- **Description**: a description of the uSeg Endpoint Group.
+- **NetBox Tenant**: a reference to the NetBox tenant model.
+- **Admin shutdown**: a boolean field, whether the uSeg EPG is in shutdown mode, removing all policy configuration from all switches.
+    - Default: `false`
+- **Custom QoS policy name**: the name of the custom Quality of Service (Qos) policy name associated with the uSeg EPG.
+- **Flood in encapsulation enabled**: a boolean field representing whether the flooding traffic is limited to the encapsulation of the uSeg EPG.
+    - Default: `false`
+- **Intra-EPG isolation enabled**: a boolean field, whether the communication between endpoints in the uSeg EPG is prevented.
+    - Default: `false`
+- **Match operator**: specifies the match operation for the referenced uSeg attributes.
+    - Values: `any` (any), `all` (all),
+    - Default: `any`
+- **QoS class**: represents the assignment of the ACI Quality of Service (QoS) level for traffic sourced in the uSeg EPG.
+    - Values: `unspecified` (unspecified), `level1` (level 1),
+      `level2` (level 2), `level3` (level 3), `level4` (level 4),
+      `level5` (level 5), `level6` (level 6)
+    - Default: `unspecified`
+- **Preferred group member enabled**: a boolean field, if the uSeg EPG is a member of the preferred group and allows communication without contracts.
+    - Default: `false`
+- **Comments**: a text field for additional notes.
+- **Tags**: a list of NetBox tags.